Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

     - use noexcept to help inidcate what kind of error handling is being used
     - use as much consteval, constexpr, const as possilbe
 - documentation
+    - doxygen

-## Video 39: Debugging effectively
+## Video 38: Debugging effectively
 - lldb
 - gdb
     - run - run program